harveyzhang814/whisper_docker_api_2/API_GUIDE.md

 ---

 ## FAQ & Notes
+- **Q: Can I send a base64-encoded wav/mp3 file directly?**
+  - A: No. You must decode the audio to a float32 numpy array, then base64 encode the bytes.
+- **Q: Does it support multi-channel audio?**
+  - A: Please convert to mono before sending.
+- **Q: What sample rate should I use?**
+  - A: 16kHz is recommended for best compatibility.
 - Supported audio formats depend on the backend model.
 - For best results, use clear audio and specify the correct language.
 - If you need to load a new model, ensure it is available in the backend.